 The fleece-lined hood gives it an extra-cozy look, and the zipper-divided hem swoops down in the back, giving the eye something to follow.
 The bell flare at the bottom is somehow cute on its own.
 It also helps define the jacket's very subtle waist.
 The bottom three zipper toggles are prettily knotted parachute cords to complete the outdoor-chic vibe.

-Compared to the more rugged options in the test, this type of down jacket isn't going to excel in durability ratings.
+Compared to the more rugged options in the test, this type of down jacket will not excel in durability ratings.
 Puffy options wrapped up in thin nylon tear relatively easily.
 When they do, those feathers take flight.
-That said, we think this puffy is about a durable as they come.
+That said, we think this puffy is about as durable as they come.
+This REI jacket is among the group's low scorers.

 Its shell fabric feels like sturdy nylon, and the three zippers work exceedingly well, almost eagerly.
 The two toggles that cinch down the hood are simple affairs that offer very few parts to break.

-It can take a few tries to get the storm flap snaps to do their job.
-This may be less of a durability issue and more of an annoyance.
+It can take a few tries to get the storm flap snaps to do their job, but this may be less of a durability issue and more of an annoyance.

 It's also responsible down standard certified, Bluesign approved, and the lining is 100% recycled polyester.
 If you care about sustainability and limiting animal cruelty, these facts increase its value further.